Usage Guide

 Example

-It is important to notice, that the dependencies between the classes under "org.coderu.example" package are checked only.
-The dependencies to- and within- foreign libraries are not considered.
+It is important to notice that dependencies between the classes under "org.coderu.example" package are checked only.
+The dependencies to and within foreign libraries are not considered.

-The simplest way to check your code is conform to CODERU is to extend the plugins section of the pom with the coderu-maven-plugin.
+The simplest way to check your code is to extend the plugins section of the pom with the coderu-maven-plugin.

-In the basic configuration you have just to define one execution with the goal test:
+In the basic configuration, you just define one execution with the goal test:

 <plugin>